 It's Date Night Gnocchi, Part 2, Chapter 2, Round 2, just get on my fork and in my mouth sequel.
 Or let's just call it Gnocchi Marinara with Sausage & Peppers.

 And if it is a real date you gotta end, this dinner will definitely come together faster than that conversation too.
 Unless you're the kind of person that stands up suddenly and says "Gotta go!
 Something's come up!" and runs out the door.
-In that case you just run yourself straight home, make this gnocchi, and let all it’s glorious flavors serenade you with its beautiful love song.
+In that case you just run yourself straight home, make this gnocchi, and let all its glorious flavors serenade you with its beautiful love song.
 The gnocchi won't let you down.

-Lastly, add the cooked gnocchi to the saucy mixture.
+Step 5: Lastly, add the cooked gnocchi to the saucy mixture.
 Stir it up.
 Serve it up.
 And don't forget to top it off with fresh chopped basil, freshly grated parmesan, and some ground black pepper.

 Gnocchi Marinara with Sausage & Peppers, I'll date you any night.